Pooja-Yadav-2111/Alphabet_Recognition/README.md

 # Alphabet Recognizer using CNN
-Predicting Handwritten Digits Using CNN.
+Predicting Handwritten Alphabets Using CNN.

 # Content :